AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-35/acsd-52786-catalog-rule-sku-is-applies-to-all-products-starting-with-it.md

 # ACSD-52786: Catalog rule "*[!UICONTROL SKU is]*" applies to all products starting with the SKU

-The ACSD-52786 patch fixes the issue where the catalog rule condition "*[!UICONTROL SKU is]*" applies to all the products starting with the given SKU.
+The ACSD-52786 patch fixes the issue where the catalog rule condition *[!UICONTROL SKU is]* applies to all the products starting with the given SKU.
 This patch is available when the [!DNL Quality Patches Tool (QPT)] 1.1.35 is installed.
 The patch ID is ACSD-52786.
 Please note that the issue was fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions